Commonwealth: Territories

 In 2016, the Washington, D.C. city council also selected "Douglass Commonwealth" as the potential name of State of Washington, D.C., following the 2016 statehood referendum, at least partially in order to retain the initials "D.C." as the state's abbreviation.

 International bodies

 Commonwealth of Nations

-The Commonwealth of Nations—formerly the British Commonwealth—is a voluntary association of 54 independent sovereign states, most of which were once part of the British Empire.
+The Commonwealth of Nations is a voluntary association of 56 independent sovereign states, most of which were once part of the British Empire.
 The Commonwealth's membership includes both republics and monarchies.
-The Head of the Commonwealth was Queen Elizabeth II, who also reigned as monarch directly in the 16 member states known as Commonwealth realms until her death in 2022.
+The Head of the Commonwealth is King Charles III, who also reigns as monarch in the 15 member states known as Commonwealth realms since his accession in 2022.

 Commonwealth of Independent States

 The Commonwealth of Independent States (CIS) is a loose alliance or confederation consisting of nine of the 15 former Soviet Republics, the exceptions being Turkmenistan (a CIS associate member), Lithuania, Latvia, Estonia, Ukraine, and Georgia.
 Georgia left the CIS in August 2008 following the 2008 invasion of the Russian military into South Ossetia and Abkhazia.
 Its creation signalled the dissolution of the Soviet Union, its purpose being to "allow a civilised divorce" between the Soviet Republics.
 The CIS has developed as a forum by which the member-states can co-operate in economics, defence, and foreign policy.